AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Virginia 0.02% Yes, mandatory A first-time offense is punishable by a 1-year license forfeiture, a fine of at least $500, or at least 50 hours of community service.

-West Virginia 0.02% No A first-time offense is punishable by a fine of up to $100 and license suspension for up to 60 days.
+West Virginia 0.02% No A first-time offense is punishable by a fine of up to $100 and license suspension for up to 60 days or an ignition interlock system for 30 days.

-Wisconsin 0% Yes, discretionary A first-time offender faces a 3-month suspension of their license, a fine of $200, and additional fines if there were other minor passengers.
+Wisconsin 0% Yes, discretionary A first-time offender faces a 3-month suspension of their license, a fine of up to $500, and additional fines if there were other minor passengers.

 Wyoming 0.02% Yes, mandatory A first-time offender faces a 90-day license suspension, a fine of up to $750, and mandatory substance abuse assessment and treatment.